jconverter/jconverter/README.md

     });
     JConverter context = builder.build(); //a custom JConverter context

 Let's define our source object (i.e., the object to convert) as a map.
-The key of this map are a person identifier (e.g., a passport number) the values are the person names, like in the snippet below:
+The keys of this map are person identifiers (e.g., passport numbers) and the values are person names, as in the snippet below:

     Map<String, String> map = new HashMap<String, String>() {{